mberto79/XCALibre.jl/docs/src/user_guide/3_numerical_setup.md

 ---
 ### Specifying schemes

 XCALibre.jl flow solvers offer considerable flexibility to users for defining discretisation schemes.
-However, this means that for schemes must be specified for every term of every equation solved.
+However, this means that discretisation schemes must be specified for every term of every equation solved.
 The schemes must be provided as a `NamedTuple` where each keyword corresponds to the fields being solved, e.g. (U = ..., p = ..., k = ..., <field> = ...).
 To facilitate this process, the [`set_schemes`](@ref) function is provided.
 Used without any inputs `set_schemes` uses the default values provided (see details below).

 ```@docs; canonical=false
 set_schemes